EvandroLG/ts-audio/README.md

 # ts-audio &middot; [![Build Status](https://travis-ci.org/EvandroLG/ts-audio.svg?branch=master)](https://travis-ci.org/EvandroLG/ts-audio) [![license](https://badgen.now.sh/badge/license/MIT)](./LICENSE)
-`ts-audio` is an agnostic and easy-to-use library to work with the `AudioContext` API.
+`ts-audio` is an agnostic and easy-to-use library to work with the `AudioContext` API and create Playlists.

 ## Features
 * Simple API that abstracts the complexity of the AudioContext API